MicrosoftDocs/learn/learn-pr/azure/set-up-a-mixed-reality-project-in-unity-with-the-mixed-reality-toolkit/includes/6-interaction-models.md

 - Hand fatigue
 - Gloves that can't be tracked
 - Carrying something in their hands
-- Social awkwardness to perform large hand gestures
+- Social awkwardness to do large hand gestures
 - Tight spaces

 There are two hands-free modalities: